FullStackAbbs/BBCTemplate/README.md

  Tech used: HTML, CSS, JavaScript

 # Optimizations
-Optimizations would include the user abiity to remove already placed items as well as, edit previously listed items.
+Optimizations would include improving the user experience especially in terms of accessibility.

 # Lesson Learned:
 * Layout Design CSS